MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-smtp-address-of-the-sender-of-a-mail-item.md

 - csharp
 ---

-# How to: Get the SMTP Address of the Sender of a Mail Item
+# Get the SMTP Address of the Sender of a Mail Item

 This example gets the sender’s Simple Mail Transfer Protocol (SMTP) address for a mail item.